adeoluade/using_puTTY/connecting to the server.md

 # Running PuTTY and connecting to a server (WINDOWS)

+Prerequisite
+Install ssh on your virtual desktop by running the code below `sudo apt install ssh`

 Step 1
 > Open the software from the start menu or by double clicking the icon in the taskar